OSGeo/OSGeoLive-doc/zh/quickstart/mapserver_quickstart.rst

 This Quick Start describes how to:

-  * :ref:`mapserver-quickstart-configure-with-mapfile`
+  * :ref:`mapserver-quickstart-configure-with-mapfile-zh`
-  * :ref:`mapserver-quickstart-wms-request`
+  * :ref:`mapserver-quickstart-wms-request-zh`
-  * :ref:`mapserver-quickstart-add-new-layer`
+  * :ref:`mapserver-quickstart-add-new-layer-zh`
-  * :ref:`mapserver-quickstart-styling-a-layer`
+  * :ref:`mapserver-quickstart-styling-a-layer-zh`

-.. _mapserver-quickstart-configure-with-mapfile:
+.. _mapserver-quickstart-configure-with-mapfile-zh:

 Configure MapServer using the "mapfile" configuration file
 ================================================================================